guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization/README.md

 This plugin is adapted from the [vis_type_markdown](https://github.com/elastic/kibana/tree/7.8/src/plugins/vis_type_markdown) plugin.

+**WARNING: this plugin does not work for Kibana 7.13 up.
+I am not maintaining the code for the moment.
+Plugin structure and APIs are constantly evolving (changing) and documentation is scarce.**

 ## Sample Screenshots

 Few screen shots which makes it very easy to understand.